KinNeko-De/delete-sftp-action/README.md

 # Usage

+**Note:** Directories with spaces in their names are not supported by this action.

 This repository can be used directly as a GitHub Action.
 Add a step to your workflow that uses this repository.
 Note: this action expects sshpass and sftp to be available on the runner.
 GitHub-hosted Ubuntu runners typically include these tools.

 # Inputs